This post originally ran in 2017. With the pandemic, many people see home exchange as a safer way to travel, so we thought it was worth another look.

 On one transatlantic flight my seat partner continually reviewed and re-reviewed hundreds of photos from his whirlwind tour: In five days, he’d photographed the Coliseum, the Eiffel Tower, the Brandenburg Gate, London Bridge…all the major tourist sites on his route.

 That kind of traveling is not for me.
 I want to taste life in the place I’m visiting.
 I want to experience a new culture and gain a new perspective.
-With a home exchange, I get to live in a neighborhood, learn about a place from a local’s perspective, and connect with people I’d never meet on the top deck of a tour bus.
+With a home exchange, I get to live in a neighborhood, learn about a place from a local’s perspective, explore out of the way places, and connect with people I’d never meet on the top deck of a tour bus.
 The memories linger long after I’ve returned home.

 Home exchange helps you save money